jmcconochie/loraTBeamOceanDrifter/README.md

 Ocean drifters using LoRa radio with simple time slicing on a TTGO T-Beam

 TTGO T-Beam modules are used for ocean drifter buoy tracking within the range of LoRa transmission.
-It can be use onshore as well for tracking the modules.
+The same code can be used onshore as well, for example, for tracking hikers in a region within LoRa range.

 ## Master Node
 A Master node is used to receive LoRa radio packets from the Servant nodes.
 The